 One of our favorite parts about working on documentary film is when we hear from people who connect to the topics and issues we are covering.
 Spark Media’s first feature documentary Partners of the Heart was broadcast 15 years ago – though it remains one of our personal favorites.

 A few weeks ago, we received a message from Hugh Michael Edenburn, who was one of the first blue babies saved by Vivien Thomas, Alfred Blalock and Helen Taussig.
 He generously allowed us to share his personal story, which was written by Diane Cyr, for our blog.
 Please enjoy this moving tribute!

 MY STORY: HUGH MICHAEL EDENBURN

 Seventy-four years ago I was not expected to live to school age.
 I was born a “blue baby”—a child with a malformed heart unable to pump sufficient oxygen to the lungs.
 Day by day, this hole in my heart was robbing me of energy, breathing and life.
 Doctors said it was hopeless.
 By the time I was three, they predicted I would be bedridden.
 By five or six, I would likely be dead.
 I remember squatting a lot.
-My parents told me I was short winded and no energy prior to my surgery and I was always blue, especially my lips and fingernails.
+My parents told me I was short winded and had no energy prior to my surgery and I was always blue, especially my lips and fingernails.